 BE WRONG AS FAST AS POSSIBLE.
 You have to fall a few times as you learn how to ride a bike.
 You would want to start with the “lowest” possible bike and preferably use elbow pads and knee pads.
 In the same spirit, business development is about trying without hurting yourself too much.
 All outcomes are good outcomes since they provide new information.
 Costs for failed projects can be considered as R&D expenses.

 CREATIVITY EMERGE FROM THE UNKNOWN.
 Discomfort facing uncertainty makes people long for security and stability.
 However, there are no such guarantees.
 The world is more random than people want to feel.
 Randomness is inevitable but is also the beauty of life.
 It is in the unforeseen that creativity emerges, because creativity can be defined as “unexpected connections between independent concepts or ideas”.

 MENTAL MODELS AS TOOLS.
-Catmull observed that almost all Pixar and Disney employees had developed their own mental models in order to get through an uncertain process.
+Almost all Pixar and Disney employees had developed their own mental models in order to get through an uncertain process.
 Some thought of filmmaking in terms of “a walk through a dark tunnel”.
 This calms the emotional part of the brain that get stressed by uncertainty, as the rational brain knows that the tunnel has two entrances.
 At the beginning of a project, mental models are all that exists.

 BE HUMBLE.
 Brain researchers believe that only 40% of what we “see” comes from our eyes, the rest comes from our memories and pattern recognition.
 Man is evolutionarily created to identify patterns, which means that we can see patterns even when there are none.